sherifmagdy32/gaming_os_tweaker/docs/OTHERS_GUIDE.md

 heavy CPU processes like games.
 - While installing, choose only Core Engine to start at logon.
 GUI is not necessary.
 - (Optional)
-  - After Installing, with Process Lasso GUI opened, open YOUR_GAME, in the GUI Right Click YOUR_GAME.exe and choose Set Priority Always to High, I/O Priority to Always to High and CPU Affinity Uncheck Core 0 in Always.
+  - After Installing, with Process Lasso GUI opened, open YOUR_GAME, in the GUI Right Click YOUR_GAME.exe
+    - CPU Priority > Always to High
+    - I/O Priority > Always to High
+    - CPU Affinity > Uncheck Core 0 in Always
+    - Disable Windows dynamic thread priority boosts
   - Set Application Power Profile to Ultimate Performance scheme.
+  - Main
+    - Disable ProBalance.
-Exclude from ProBalance.
-Induce Performance Mode.
-Go to More > Disable IdleSaver.
-CPU Limiter > When CPU is 98% > Reduce by this Many Cores 1 > For a period of 1 > Add Rule
+  - Induce Performance Mode.
+  - Go to More > Disable IdleSaver.
+  - CPU Limiter > When CPU is 98% > Reduce by this Many Cores 1 > For a period of 1 > Add Rule
 - Done

 ---